akhodakivskiy/VimFx/README.md

 VimFx was inspired by [Vimperator](http://www.vimperator.org/) and designed after [Vimium](http://vimium.github.com/) for [Google Chrome](https://www.google.com/intl/en/chrome/browser/) preserving the shortcuts and behavior.
-If your are used to Vimium then it will be easy to get started with VimFx.
+If you are used to Vimium then it will be easy to get started with VimFx.

 ## Why VimFx was created